developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------

 ## Optional Feature Tags
-This section covers optional features that to not include tags in the default config file but can be activated by adding their tags to the `enterprisehomescreen.xml` file, if desired.
+This section covers optional features not included in the default `enterprisehomescreen.xml` file but can be activated by adding their tags to it, if desired.

 ------
 #### Auto Launch
 This feature permits any number of apps to be launched when EHS starts up.
 Similar to Kiosk mode, auto-launch apps are specified in a separate section, can be launched with a specific app activity and the feature is activated with a tag in the Preferences section.

-Auto-launch differs from Kiosk mode in that it does not disable BACK and HOME keys and it allows apps to be set to launch after a specified delay to allow for SD card mounting.
+Auto-launch differs from [Kiosk mode](#kiosk) in that it does not disable BACK and HOME keys and it allows apps to be set to launch after a specified delay to allow for SD card mounting.
 Works when the &lt;auto_launch_enable&gt; tag contains a value of 1; otherwise ignored. <b>Auto-launch apps need not be listed in the &lt;application&gt; section</b>.

 <b>Possible values</b>
 * application delay: integer (milliseconds)